Complete Your Final Order

 If you and your spouse have agreed on all the issues, the Judge will read your written agreement and confirm it is acceptable under Ohio law.
 The Judge will then approve it and sign it.

-If you and your spouse have not agreed, the Judge may say that they need time to review all the evidence and make a decision based on Ohio law.
+If you and your spouse have not agreed, the Judge may say that they need time to review all the and make a decision based on Ohio law.
 The Judge will end the hearing and issue a written decision later.
 The Judge is responsible for making sure there is a fair agreement for all the issues involved in ending the marriage, including child custody, support, property, debts and more.

 Your divorce is not finalized until the Judge has signed the “Final Judgment and Decree of Divorce” and it is filed with the Court.
 This is usually filed automatically after the Judge approves the divorce.
 The Court will also mail a copy to you.